wxWidgets/wxWidgets/docs/gtk/install.md

 used if available, but `--with-xxx=builtin` configure option may be used to override this.

+ * `--disable-sys-libs` \n
-    --disable-sys-libs      Don't use system libraries when there is a built-in version included in wxWidgets.
-                            This is equivalent to using --with-xxx=builtin
-                            for all libraries that have built-in versions.
-                            Note that other system libraries can,
-                            and typically will, still be used if found.
+   Don't use system libraries when there is a built-in version included in wxWidgets.
+This is equivalent to using --with-xxx=builtin for all libraries that have built-in versions.
+Note that other system libraries can, and typically will, still be used if found.

+ * `--without-libpng` \n
-    --without-libpng        Disables PNG image format code.
+   Disables PNG image format code.
 Don't use neither the system nor the builtin libpng (although GTK itself still uses it).

+ * `--without-libjpeg` \n
-    --without-libjpeg       Disables JPEG image format code.
+   Disables JPEG image format code.
 Don't use libjpeg.

+ * `--without-libtiff` \n
-    --without-libtiff       Disables TIFF image format code.
+   Disables TIFF image format code.
 Don't use libtiff.

+ * `--without-expat` \n
-    --without-expat         Disable XML classes based on Expat parser.
+   Disable XML classes based on Expat parser.
 Don't use expat library.

+ * `--without-liblzma` \n
-    --without-liblzma       Disable LZMA compression support.
+   Disable LZMA compression support.
 Don't use liblzma.

+ * `--without-libcurl` \n
-    --without-libcurl       Don't use libcurl even if it's available.
+   Don't use libcurl even if it's available.
 Disables wxWebRequest.

+ * `--without-opengl` \n
-    --without-opengl        Disable OpenGL integration with wxGLCanvas.
+   Disable OpenGL integration with wxGLCanvas.
 Don't use OpenGL or EGL libraries.

+ * `--disable-glcanvasegl` \n
-    --disable-glcanvasegl   Disable EGL support even if it is available (it would be used if it is, by default).
+   Disable EGL support even if it is available (it would be used if it is, by default).

+ * `--disable-mediactrl` \n
-    --disable-mediactrl     Disable wxMediaCtrl.
+   Disable wxMediaCtrl.
 Don't use GStreamer libraries.

-    --disable-webview       Disable wxWebView.
+ * `--disable-webview` \n
-                            Don't use webkit2gtk and its multiple
+   Disable wxWebView.
+Don't use webkit2gtk and its multiple dependencies.
-                            dependencies.

 Normally, you won't have to choose a toolkit, because configure defaults to wxGTK anyhow.
 However you need to use this option to explicitly specify the version of GTK to use, e.g.:

-    --with-gtk=3            Use GTK 3.
+ * `--with-gtk=3` \n            Use GTK 3.
 Default.
-    --with-gtk=2            Use GTK 2.
+ * `--with-gtk=2` \n            Use GTK 2.
-    --with-gtk=1            Use GTK 1.2.
+ * `--with-gtk=1` \n            Use GTK 1.2.
 Obsolete.

 Some other general compilation options:

+ * `--disable-optimise` \n
-    --disable-optimise      Do not optimise the code.
-Can be useful for debugging but shouldn't be used
-                            for production builds.
+   Do not optimise the code.
+Can be useful for debugging but shouldn't be used for production builds.

+ * `--disable-unicode` \n
-    --disable-unicode       Disable Unicode support.
+   Disable Unicode support.
 Not recommended.

+ * `--enable-no_rtti` \n
-    --enable-no_rtti        Enable compilation without creation of
-                            C++ RTTI information in object files.
+   Enable compilation without creation of C++ RTTI information in object files.
-                            This will speed-up compilation and reduce
+   This will speed-up compilation and reduce binary size.

-                            binary size.
+ * `--enable-no_exceptions` \n

-    --enable-no_exceptions  Enable compilation without creation of
-                            C++ exception information in object files.
-                            This will speed-up compilation and reduce
+   Enable compilation without creation of C++ exception information in object files.
+This will speed-up compilation and reduce binary size.

-                            binary size.
+ * `--enable-debug_info` \n

-    --enable-debug_info     Add debug info to object files and executables for use with debuggers
-                            such as gdb (or its many frontends).
+   Add debug info to object files and executables for use with debuggers such as gdb (or its many frontends).

+ * `--enable-debug_flag` \n
-    --enable-debug_flag     Define __DEBUG__ and __WXDEBUG__ when
-                            compiling.
-This enable wxWidgets' very
-                            useful internal debugging tricks (such
-                            as automatically reporting illegal calls)
+   Define __DEBUG__ and __WXDEBUG__ when compiling.
+This enable wxWidgets' very useful internal debugging tricks (such as automatically reporting illegal calls) to work.
-                            to work.
 Note that program and library must be compiled with the same debug options.

+ * `--enable-debug` \n
-    --enable-debug          Same as --enable-debug_info and
-                            --enable-debug_flag together.
-Unless you have
-                            some very specific needs, you should use this option instead of --enable-debug_info/flag ones
+   Same as --enable-debug_info and --enable-debug_flag together.
+Unless you have some very specific needs, you should use this option instead of --enable-debug_info/flag ones separately.
-                            separately.

 To reduce the final libraries (or executables, when linking statically) size, many wxWidgets features may be disabled.
 Here is a list of some of them:

-    --disable-pnm           Disables PNM image format code.
+ * `--disable-pnm` \n           Disables PNM image format code.

-    --disable-gif           Disables GIF image format code.
+ * `--disable-gif` \n           Disables GIF image format code.

-    --disable-pcx           Disables PCX image format code.
+ * `--disable-pcx` \n           Disables PCX image format code.

-    --disable-iff           Disables IFF image format code.
+ * `--disable-iff` \n           Disables IFF image format code.

-    --disable-resources     Disables the use of *.wxr type resources.
+ * `--disable-resources` \n     Disables the use of *.wxr type resources.

-    --disable-threads       Disables threads.
+ * `--disable-threads` \n       Disables threads.
 Will also disable sockets.

-    --disable-sockets       Disables sockets.
+ * `--disable-sockets` \n       Disables sockets.

-    --disable-dnd           Disables Drag'n'Drop.
+ * `--disable-dnd` \n           Disables Drag'n'Drop.

-    --disable-clipboard     Disables Clipboard.
+ * `--disable-clipboard` \n     Disables Clipboard.

-    --disable-streams       Disables the wxStream classes.
+ * `--disable-streams` \n       Disables the wxStream classes.

-    --disable-file          Disables the wxFile class.
+ * `--disable-file` \n          Disables the wxFile class.

-    --disable-textfile      Disables the wxTextFile class.
+ * `--disable-textfile` \n      Disables the wxTextFile class.

-    --disable-intl          Disables the internationalisation.
+ * `--disable-intl` \n          Disables the internationalisation.

-    --disable-validators    Disables validators.
+ * `--disable-validators` \n    Disables validators.

 Please remember that the full list of options can be seen in `configure --help` output.